CheckPointSW/terraform-provider-checkpoint/website/docs/index.html.markdown

 ## Post Apply/Destroy commands

 As of right now, Terraform does not provide native support for publish and install-policy, so both of them are handled out-of-band.

+In order to use post Apply/Destroy commands, the authentication method must be via environment variables.

 ### Publish